 One day, R' Nachum himself became the target of an unfounded accusation and was thrown into prison.
 Another tzaddik came to see him in jail.
-Sitting with his friend, the visitor explained the verse at the beginning of Parashas
+Sitting with his friend, the visitor explained the verse at the beginning of Parashas ers.
+Now Heaven has offered you the

 "Avraham Avinu was an outstanding host.
 He worked very hard at the mitzvah of hachnasas orchim, welcoming guests into his home.
-He always looked for better ways to serve their needs.
-Hashem said to him, 'Go from your land' - become a traveler yourself and a guest in other people's homes.
-Then you will be able to sense very well what a guest needs and how better to serve him.
-In this way, you will be able to perfect this mitzvah in every detail."
+He always looked for better ways to serve practice!" their needs.
+Hashem said to him, 'Go from your land' - become a traveler Stories My Grandfather Told Me by Zev Greenwald (Author) Libby Lazewnik (Translator) yourself and a guest in other people's and Tova Katz (illustrator) is packed with short homes.
+Then you will be able to sense pleasant stories that very well what a quest needs and how teach children important life lessons better to serve him.
+In this way, you from the weekly will be able to perfect this mitzvah in Parsha.
+The fiveevery detail." volume set is available from your The tzaddik added, "You, R' Nachum, favorite Jewish have worked hard to free prisonbook store, or at artscroll.com.